LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 48287: Improve behavior for Picklist buttons
+  * Don't check sample status before adding to picklists since there is no restriction for picklists
+  * Limit the number of samples that can be added at one time

 ### version 2.375.1
 *Released*: 4 October 2023
 * Show SourceID on SourceEvents Audit Table